For Patients and Caregivers

 DO NOT STARVE YOURSELF.
 Eat better quality food in a healthy quantity.

-Do not focus on weight, but do try to manage swelling and building muscle to support your body and stay as active as possible.
+Do not focus on weight, but do try to manage any swelling, and try to build muscle while protecting joints and ligaments in order to support your body and stay as active as possible.
 It is important to remember that there are a few categories of things that contribute to one's weight: food in the digestive track, muscle, regular fat, lipedema fat, fluid and even skin.
 It can be hard to determine which are changing.
-Food and fluid are easiest to influence, then regular fat, then muscle, then lipedema fat.